riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-2.md

 The first thing we'll work on is to implement the "Add" button functionality.
 If you click the "Delete" links you'll notice it's possible to remove animals from the list of favorites, but there is currently no way to add new animals, that won't do!

 First step is to create our modal template and include it as part of the existing `animals.html` template.
 We embed the modal template within the animals template as the modal needs to be rendered as part of the animals template in order for it to open successfully.
 Including the modal as part of the animals template is not ideal, we'd rather put it in it's own template file.
-Later in this post we'll make use of a third party meteor library that will allow us to do just that.
+Later in this post we'll make use of a third party Meteor library that will allow us to do just that... but for now:

 #####/client/templates/animals/animals.html
 {% highlight HTML %}